isomerpages/pmo-nccs/media/speeches/_posts/2022-08-02-post-Keynote address by 2M Indranee Rajah at the World Cities Summit 2022 Plenary.md

 Ladies and Gentlemen

 A big thank you to all the panellists and everyone here for joining us today at the World Cities Summit (WCS) plenary session on “Combating the Climate Crisis”.

-**Cities at the Heart of Climate Change**<br>
+**Cities at the Heart of Climate Change**

 Addressing the climate crisis has become a critical priority for cities worldwide.
 Cities are at the heart of the climate crisis.
 With their density and concentrated activities, they generate over 70% of the global greenhouse gas emissions and are highly vulnerable to the effects of climate change.

-**Cities the Key to Climate Solutions** <br>
+**Cities the Key to Climate Solutions**

 On the flipside, however, cities also hold the keys to a sustainable future.
 Cities have the resources and capabilities to bring about a positive change to the environment.
 Cities already have the mandate and opportunity to protect and restore communities and ecosystems that will be impacted by climate change.
 Urban development need not come at the cost of environmental sustainability, if it is thoughtfully and deliberately planned.
 Coordination across city and national leaders, as well as between the public and private sectors, can result in the implementation of impactful strategies and products to fight climate change.
 COP-26 highlighted the need for these multi-sectoral partnerships, not just locally, but globally as well.

 Over the past few days we have held many different dialogues and discussions at the World Cities Summit, and I am very heartened to hear of all the concrete steps that cities and companies are taking in this fight.
 It is essential that we all do our part, demonstrate climate leadership and set good examples for other cities to follow.

-**World Cities Summit Knowledge Councils**<br>
+**World Cities Summit Knowledge Councils**

 In this spirit, I am pleased to announce the formation of our inaugural “World Cities Summit Knowledge Councils”, whose members will meet later this afternoon.
 The two Councils, focusing on the Science of Cities and Urban Resilience respectively, bring together some of the world’s foremost thought leaders on these topics to identify innovative and actionable ideas to shape liveable, sustainable and resilient cities.
 The Knowledge Councils will guide and support the Centre for Liveable Cities’ (CLC’s) research and the future agendas for the World Cities Summit.

-**Cooperation between Cities Crucial**<br>
+**Cooperation between Cities Crucial**

 Many cities around the world have set ambitious sustainability goals and have made net-zero commitments.
 These are often accompanied with detailed plans consisting of clear targets and timelines set by the cities.

 It is certainly encouraging to see so many cities tackle climate change head on.
 Even though the circumstances behind these cities may be different, each demonstrate an admirable commitment to sustainability and net zero emissions.